 That said, there’s a right way and a wrong way to create a video testimonial.
 Get this right, and your business could see a phenomenal ROI from your marketing efforts.
 Get this wrong and, well…you know the rest.

 With this in mind, here are some testimonial video tips to get you started.
-Before you begin your testimonial video production, you need to get your prospect to know, like and trust your brand.
+Before you begin your testimonial video production, you need to get your prospect to know, like, and trust your brand.

 So the first thing is to be sure you are using real customers.
 Do not hire actors or use some FiveRR gig for this!
-Find real customers or clients who have had a positive experience with your business and are willing to put their face on camera to share their experience.
+Find real customers or clients who have had a positive experience with your business and are willing to put their faces on camera to share their experiences.
 In addition, you don’t want to use a script for your customer doing the video testimonial, but you will want to coach them a little about how they should structure their presentation.

 Here are the 5 steps you need to use with your customer to create a winning video testimonial that will bring in positive results for your business: